abhilash-sw/solexs_tools/README.md

 **Options**:
 - `<time_bin>`: Time bin size in seconds (Default set to one second)
 - `-o, --outfile`: Name of the output file
-- `--clobber`: Overwrite the output file if it exists
+- `-c, --clobber`: Overwrite the output file if it exists

 **Example**:
 ```bash